Guide

 Payment terminal integration - Scenario 2

-Centralized pricing management: You have centralized control over the configurations of your tariff plans as your CPMS is the only place needed to manage all pricing.
+Centralized pricing management: You have centralized control over the configurations of your tariff plans, as your CPMS is the only place needed to manage all pricing.

-Cost reduction through shared terminal usage: By utilizing the communication between the payment terminal and CPMS system, a single terminal could work be used for multiple charge points.
+Cost reduction through shared terminal usage: By utilizing the communication between the payment terminal and CPMS system, a single terminal could be used for multiple charge points.
 With shared terminal usage, you can minimize expenses, leading to improved cost efficiency.

 Do more with AMPECO and your EV charging payment terminals!

-4. Choosing the Right Payment Terminal
+4. Choosing the right payment terminal

-Compatibility with charging infrastructure and software
+1. Compatibility with charging infrastructure and software

 Thoroughly evaluate the compatibility of the payment terminals with your existing charging infrastructure and software to ensure smooth integration and minimize technical issues and disruptions.

-Pricing
+2. Pricing

-Efficient deployment
+3. Efficient deployment

 Evaluating the time required for setup and going live ensuring minimal disruptions and swift implementation.

-Geographical coverage
+4. Geographical coverage

 Ensure the geographical coverage of the PSP and acquirer you are considering supports your target markets.

-Security
+5. Security

-User-friendly interface
+6. User-friendly interface

 Consider payment terminals with intuitive interfaces that provide clear instructions and ease of use for your EV drivers for a positive customer experience.

-Reliable connectivity
+7. Reliable connectivity

 Ensure reliable connectivity as this facilitates real-time communication with the CPMS and enables swift payment authorization.

-Support multiple payment options
+8. Support multiple payment options

 Cater to the preferences of a diverse user base with a payment terminal that supports multiple payment options, including credit/debit cards, mobile wallets, and other contactless payments.